363 Pawley Hall

 Eligibility to apply to the OU STEP requires:

-- Completion of SED 3000 /SED 3001 with a minimum grade of a B or 3.0.
-This course should be taken at least one semester prior to the semester of application to the program.
+- Completion of SED 3000 /SED 3001 with a minimum grade of a B. This course should be taken at least one semester prior to the semester of application to the program.
 Student must have documented successful completion of the 40-hour field requirement.

 - Minimum average GPA of 3.00 in both CAS major and minor.